-In order to establish different scenarios for the migration balance, several scenarios have been established for the migration flows, by varying the values obtained from the expert survey by 5% up and down for the migration flows for the year 2032 (within 15 years) and for the year 2067 (within 50 years), for each place of birth.
+In order to construct different scenarios for the migration balance, the immigration and emigration values set in the central scenario for the year 2036 (15 years from now) and for the year 2071 (50 years from now) for each place of birth have been varied by 10% up and down for each place of birth.
 The rest of the series has been constructed using the same methodology as the immigration and emigration flows established for the central scenario.
+In greater detail, these scenarios are obtained as follows: